rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJx1j0EOgyAQRfc9xcR0C92z7j0M6tRSKRgYdGG8ex1Rkqbpkp/Hf3+8UxeA2YfhYf1ct9paDgB8ojFRzA8A89Y9iglDNN6dIUCHsQ1mJA6huvt2wJBZONiqsJO2CRVclwVevomyRye+auXhlHtKuod1vTDKvh86jwjJRcHy1CRHSVhNGOnvBfXWug3lDZFw5BHEWVFnax69E+d3wSoF8pbJutTJ+Cwnmk7B0fgB2ORuYw==)

 Outputs of a reusable workflow can be defined at `on.workflow_call.outputs` as described in [the document][reusable-workflow-outputs].
-The `jobs` context is available to define an output value to refer outputs of jobs in the workflow. actionlint checks the context is used correctly.
+The `jobs` context is available to define an output value to refer the outputs of jobs in the workflow. actionlint checks the context is used correctly.

 <a name="id-naming-convention"></a>